alwaysbegrowing/blog/content/posts/2023/09-18-adding-langchain.md

 #### Output instructions

 The resulting `parser` generates instructions for the LLM with `parser.getFormatInstructions()`.
-It first teaches it JSON, though that seems unnecessary, and then gives an example.
+It first teaches JSON, though that seems unnecessary, and then gives an example.
 After that, the Zod schema is included and sent along with the prompt.
 And yes, the whole message, example and all, is included at the bottom of every prompt.
 The example and even the `$schema` property.
 I can't complain about the extra tokens, though, because the instructions work surprisingly well.

 ```
 You must format your output as a JSON value that adheres to a given "JSON Schema" instance.